babenek/base91x/README.md

 An encoded string might be used for JSON string if JSON does not require to escape / Slash.

-Encoded string size ~ 1.231 * original size.
+Encoded string size ~ 16 * original size / 13.

 There is possibility to extend the algorithm to use 89 codes during decode.